saladroom/help/faq.md

 If that doesn't work out then I might look into it.

 ## Are there any alternatives?
-Yeah, and they are great!
-Check out [fileroom.io](https://fileroom.io) or set up something yourself with [Yopp](https://github.com/josephernest/Yopp).
+There are some P2P alternatives like [rDrop](https://rdrop.link/) or [ShareDrop](https://www.sharedrop.io/), however the most direct alternative was FileRoom, but it no longer exists.

+If you're up for setting something up yourself then [Yopp](https://github.com/josephernest/Yopp) is good.

 ## Where can I give feedback?
 Sure, feedback is greatly appreciated!
 DM [me on Twitter](https://twitter.com/anthonyec) or send an email to [support@saladroom.net](mailto:support@saladroom.net).